ResEmoteNet: Bridging Accuracy and Loss Reduction in Facial Emotion Recognition: Introduction

 In recent years, FER has been dominated by deep learning systems, primarily leveraging deep Convolutional Networks such as ResNets \cite{he2016deep} and AlexNets \cite{krizhevsky2012imagenet}.
 Vision Transformers \cite{dosovitskiy2020image}, widely used in Natural Language Processing (NLP), have also been applied to FER, significantly enhancing performance.
 In \cite{zhang2023dual}, MobileFaceNet \cite{chen2018mobilefacenets} was employed as a backbone for feature extraction from images, and a Dual Direction Attention Network (DDAN) was proposed.
 DDAN generates attention maps from both vertical and horizontal orientations, guiding the model to focus on specific facial features and providing detailed feature representation.
 An attention loss mechanism was introduced to ensure that different attention heads concentrate on distinct features.

-In \cite{multiheadchannel}, the Local Multi-Headed Channel (LHC) module was proposed, which can be integrated into existing CNN architectures to provide channel-wise self-attention.
-Pecoraro et.al incorporated LHC into ResNet34, introducing LHC-Net for facial emotion classification.
-A similar CNN-based approach with an attention mechanism is seen in \cite{wen2023distract}, where ResNet was used as a backbone along with spatial and channel attention mechanisms and two loss functions.
-In \cite{poster++}, a two-stream feature extraction method using an image backbone and a facial landmark detector was studied, where image and landmark features are divided into non-overlapping windows for cross-attention and then fed to a transformer block for classification.
-This method is computationally more cost-effective compared to \cite{zheng2023poster}.
-In \cite{s2d}, Vision Transformers (ViTs) with Multi-View Complementary Prompters (MCPs) were proposed for FER.
-ViT extracts facial features while MCP enhances performance by combining landmark features.
-A novel ensemble approach is introduced in \cite{residualmasking}, advocating the use of the ResMaskingNetwork in conjunction with other networks.
-In \cite{kollias2024distribution}, a multi-task learning (MTL) approach integrates the EmoAffectNet \cite{RYUMINA2022} and EffNet-B2 models, introducing a coupling loss technique to mitigate negative transfer effects and facilitate improved learning of facial features across multiple datasets.
+In \cite{multiheadchannel}, the Local Multi-Headed Channel (LHC) module was introduced to add channel-wise self-attention to existing CNN architectures.
+Pecoraro et al. incorporated LHC into ResNet34, creating LHC-Net for facial emotion classification.
+A similar approach is found in \cite{wen2023distract}, where ResNet is combined with spatial and channel attention mechanisms and two loss functions.
+In \cite{poster++}, a two-stream feature extraction method using an image backbone and facial landmark detector was proposed, utilizing cross-attention for classification.
+This method is more computationally efficient than \cite{zheng2023poster}.

+In \cite{s2d}, Vision Transformers (ViTs) with Multi-View Complementary Prompters (MCPs) were proposed for FER, where ViT extracts facial features and MCP enhances performance by combining landmark features.
+An ensemble approach is introduced in \cite{residualmasking}, using the ResMaskingNetwork with other networks.
+In \cite{kollias2024distribution}, a multi-task learning approach integrates the EmoAffectNet and EffNet-B2 models, using a coupling loss to improve facial feature learning across datasets.
+In \cite{wang2024lrdif}, an attention mechanism with self-supervised learning, diffusion-based denoising, and restoration improves performance in noisy environments like under-display cameras (UDC).
+GroupGAN, proposed in \cite{niu2022four}, includes an extractor, generator, and two discriminators to handle weak emotions by converting them to peak emotions, improving performance.
+Finally, \cite{wang2024htnet} introduces HTNet for micro-expression recognition, leveraging local temporal, local, and global semantic features, demonstrating enhanced results across four publicly available datasets.

 In this paper, we propose ResEmoteNet, a novel neural network architecture for facial emotion recognition.
 ResEmoteNet integrates Convolutional Neural Networks, Residual connections, and the Squeeze and Excitation network \cite{hu2018squeeze} to effectively capture facial emotions.
-We evaluated the proposed network using three open-source databases: FER2013 \cite{goodfellow2013challenges}, RAF-DB \cite{li2017reliable}, and AffectNet \cite{mollahosseini2017affectnet}.
-ResEmoteNet demonstrated state-of-the-art performance across all three databases.
+We evaluated the proposed network using four open-source databases: FER2013 \cite{goodfellow2013challenges}, RAF-DB \cite{li2017reliable}, AffectNet-7 \cite{mollahosseini2017affectnet} and ExpW (Expressions in the Wild) \cite{zhang2018facial}.
+ResEmoteNet demonstrated state-of-the-art performance across all four databases.